Non-accessible localizations: Replacing a family with a single map

 In this section, we show that the simplicial model~\cite{KL3} satisfies a strong form of the axiom of choice, which implies in particular that sets cover and that the law of excluded middle holds.
 These results are known to others.
 The reference~\cite{KL2} proves that the law of excluded middle holds in the simplicial model, but we know of no references for the other facts, so we include the proofs here to be self-contained.

 Given a fibration $f : X \to \Gamma$ of simplicial sets and a vertex $v$ of $\Gamma$, we write $v : 1 \to \Gamma$ for the vertex inclusion and $v^* f$ for the fibre $f^{-1}(v)$ of $f$ over $v$.
-We say that a fibration or fibrant object is $k$-connected or $k$-truncated if it satisfies the interpretation of the homotopy type theory definition, e.g. \cref{de:connected}.
+We say that a fibration or fibrant object is $k$-connected or $k$-truncated if it satisfies the interpretation of the homotopy type theory definition given in \cref{de:connected}.

 \begin{lem} A fibrant simplicial set $X$ is $(-1)$-truncated (resp.\ $(-1)$-connected) if and only if it is empty or contractible (resp.\ non-empty). \end{lem}

 \begin{proof} It is straightforward to check that in the empty context the definitions specialize to ``empty or contractible'' and ``non-empty,'' respectively. \end{proof}